“If you think in terms of a year, plant a seed; if in terms of ten years, plant trees; if in terms of 100 years, teach the people” ~ Confucius

 And so they did.

 When the Building Hope Society was formed, Rick Castiglione, a Calgary documentary maker, introduced The Building Hope Society to our partners in Kenya, founders of The Nairoshi Foundation, the husband and wife team Kamishina (David) Ole Nkuito, and Merry Purcell-Nkuito.
-This relationship, between Merry Purcell, David Ole Nkuito and the Building Hope Society, is one of the cornerstones of the success of this project.
-The Building Hope project remains successful and forward moving due to the incredible hard work and oversight of Merry and David.
-David and Merry own and operate Enaidura Big Step Safaris .
-Visitors to the project receive top level care from them and they receive incomparable treatment from them on their safaris.
+This relationship, between Merry Purcell, David Ole Nkuito and the Building Hope Society, was the cornerstone of the success of this project.
+While members of the founding partnership have changed, The Building Hope project remains successful and forward moving due years of incredible hard work and oversight by Merry and current oversight by David.
+In addition to overseeing the school project, David owns and operates Enaidura Big Step Safaris .
+Visitors to the project receive top level care from him and they receive incomparable treatment from David on their safaris.
 Recently one member of the board of the Building Hope Society wrote this at the end of her trip.
 "Goodbye and thank you so much Kenya.
 If you are interested in heading to Nairobi or Kenya for a Safari contact Enaidura Big Step Safari.
 They will do everything to make your stay spectacular, safe, fun and just what you want it to be!!!
 I do feel like I left part of my heart in the Maasailand."